GD doesn't make the cut: Three ways that non-differentiability affects neural network training: Appendices for section

-\begin{proposition} Any closed proper convex function satisfies the conditions shown above\footnote{It is possible that the stronger "if and only if" condition holds, but we are unable to show the reverse direction, and leave it for future work}. \end{proposition} \begin{proof} Since the closedness and lower semicontinuity of $f$ are equivalent (Proposition 1.1.2 in \cite{bertsekas2009convex}), the above results follow as long as $w^*$ is finite.
+\begin{proposition} Any closed proper convex function satisfies the conditions shown above. \end{proposition} \begin{proof} Since the closedness and lower semicontinuity of $f$ are equivalent (Proposition 1.1.2 in \cite{bertsekas2009convex}), the above results follow as long as $w^*$ is finite.
 The properness of a closed, convex $f$ can be argued in two ways: \begin{enumerate} \item A closed improper convex function cannot take finite values (Page 11 of \cite{bertsekas2009convex}), and therefore, $f$ has to be proper. \item Since $f$ has a finite global minimum, we have $f(x) > -\infty$ for all $x$, and a finite value for at least some $x$.
+Therefore, $f$ is proper. \end{enumerate} \end{proof} To demonstrate that our result is indeed stronger, consider the function \be \widehat{f(x)} = . \enum{clcounter} \ee This function above satisfies the conditions above, but is not closed.
+The reason our result is stronger is because lower semi-continuity is a local property of the function, whereas closedness is a global property of the function.
+More precisely, closedness implies lower semi-continuity at $\textit{every}$ point in the domain (Proposition 1.1.2 in \citet{bertsekas2009convex}).
+However as we show in Proposition \ref{prop:lsc}, our results require lower semi-continuity at only one point -- 0.

-Therefore, $f$ is proper. \end{enumerate} \end{proof} The above relationship connects naturally to conjugate function theory.
+\paragraph{Connection to conjugate function theory:}The above proposition connects naturally to conjugate function theory.
 As shown in Section 4.2.1 of \cite{bertsekas2009convex}, for the MC/MC framework we have $w^{*} = f(0)$ and $q^{*} = f^{**}(0)$, providing another perspective on our result: for closed proper convex functions, the equality $q^* = w^*$ aligns with the fundamental property that $f(x) = f^{**}(x)$ for all $x \in \mathbb{R}^n$.
+By enforcing some mild constraints on the nature of $f$, we can provide an even stronger qualification of the dual optimal solution as is shown by the proposition below:

+\begin{proposition} Let $f$ be a convex function with a finite global minimum at $0$.
+Then the set of solutions for the max crossing problem are non empty and compact if and only if $f$ is continuous around 0. \end{proposition} \begin{proof} First suppose $f$ is continuous at 0.
+Non emptiness is established in the previous propositions.
+To establish compactness (Propositions 4.4.1 and 4.4.2 in \citet{bertsekas2009convex}) the following three conditions need to be satisfied: \begin{itemize} \item $w^{*} > -\infty$, \item $\overline{M} = M + \left\{(0,w) | w \geq 0 \right\}$ is convex, and \item The origin is an interior point of the set $D = \left\{u \text{ | there exists }w \in R \text{ with } (u,w) \in \overline{M}\right\}$. \end{itemize}

+The first condition follows immediately since \( f \) has a finite minimum at 0.
+The second condition holds because \( M = \text{Epi}(f) \) is convex (as \( f \) is convex), and for any \( (x, w) \in M \) and \( e \geq 0 \), we have \( (x, w + e) \in M \), so \( \overline{M} = M \).
+For the third condition, since \( f \) is continuous around the origin, it will be finite and continuous around the origin (since it is finite at 0).
+Thus, $D$ contains a ball centered at the origin, and therefore, the origin is an interior point of $D$.